Wednesday, June 30, 2010

 Tight squeeze

 As there was no space to park in the appropriate zone when we got back I just left the bike near the door, out of the way of anyone else.
 Later when I popped out I found I had a sticker on it saying something I didn't understand, but along the lines of "Don't park here!".
 As yet I don't know if there is a fine.
-I decided to go to the old peoples' place to play table tennis as I hadn't done so in a while.
+I decided to go to the old people's place to play table tennis as I hadn't done so in a while.
 Boss Yang was there along with some mates, one of whom was probably the best player in Pingguo.
-I sat mesmorised by the quality of play and was sadly aware how far I was behind.
+I sat mesmerised by the quality of play and was sadly aware how far I was behind.
 It didn't stop them wanting to play against me though and to my credit I did score a couple of points on returned smashes that got rounds of applause.

 No comments: